-Most regularly scheduled Yale educational series (Grand Rounds) are open to all physicians for AMA PRA Category 1 Credit[TM].
-Additionally, Yale CME offers eight online modules addressing the mandated courses as outlined by the State of Connecticut.
+Most regularly scheduled Yale educational series (Grand Rounds) are open to all physicians for AMA PRA Category 1 CreditTM.
+Additionally, Yale CME offers on-demand modules addressing the mandated courses as outlined by the State of Connecticut.
 These modules are designed not only to meet the state-mandated course requirements for relicensure, but also to provide valuable information for physicians and other health care providers in the state.

 The Yale CME website contains the most timely and detailed listing of all these events; see https://yale.cloud-cme.com.
-Inquiries should be addressed to the Center for Continuing Medical Education, 333 Cedar Street, Box 208052, New Haven CT 06520-8052; telephone, 203.785.4578; e-mail, cme@yale.edu.
+Inquiries should be addressed to the Center for Continuing Medical Education, 333 Cedar Street, Box 208052, New Haven CT 06520-8052; email, cme@yale.edu.